jely2002/youtube-dl-gui/README.md

 - Shows how much size the download will use up on your system
 - The app automatically keeps ytdl up-to-date

+Be sure to check out [a demo gif of the application]()!

 ## How to use
 1. Download the applicable installer or executable for your system [here](https://github.com/jely2002/youtube-dl-gui/releases/latest).
 2. Paste a link into the box up top.
+3. Wait for the app to gather all required metadata.
-3. Press download, and the video(s) will get downloaded to your downloads folder.
+4. Press download, and the video(s) will get downloaded to your downloads folder.

 Want to know more about the features this app offers?
 Head over to the [wiki](https://github.com/jely2002/youtube-dl-gui/wiki/).